ejmastnak/ejmastnak.github.io/tutorials/vim-latex/intro.md

 The series is written with the voice, format, notation, and explanation style I would have liked to have read if I were once again an inexperienced undergraduate learning the material for the first time myself.
 All of the small discoveries I inefficiently scraped together from official documentation, online tutorials, YouTube, Stack Overflow, Reddit, and other online forums are compiled here and (hopefully) synthesized into a self-contained work.
-References to official documentation are provided for any material deemed beyond the scope of this series.
+References to official documentation are provided for any material deemed beyond the scope of the series.

 #### (Suggested) prerequisites
 I wrote this series with beginners in mind, but some prerequisite knowledge is unavoidable.